 Hospice shifts the focus from extending time at any cost to making the time left as meaningful as possible.

 Hospice is a choice, not a resignation.
 It allows families to take control of care, deciding where it's provided, who's involved, and what matters most in daily life.
+Patients can also revoke hospice and return to curative treatment at any time.

 Hospice care still delivers skilled medical attention.
 The difference is in the goal: managing symptoms rather than pursuing a cure.
 Patients receive: